 What exactly are emotions?
 Well, there’s no easy answer to that; it depends on who you ask and what their theoretical perspective is (you can read more in What Is… an Emotion).
 But regardless of how we define them, how do we describe them?
 That can be easier said than done.
 There’s even a psychiatric term, alexithymia, for difficulty identifying and articulating emotions.
 Wikipedia has an entire page dedicated to contrasting and categorization of emotions.

 Several researchers have suggested that there are basic universal human emotions that remain consistent across cultures.
 Psychologist Paul Ekman identified anger, disgust, fear, sadness, happiness, and surprise.
 I like the emotion wheel diagram above because it takes these basic emotions and further subdivides them into more detailed descriptors.

 Labelling emotions and mood tracking

 When I’m feeling quite low, I tend to have a number of emotions going on at the same time.
 When that happens, I can usually identify the basic emotions I’m experiencing, but to really get into detail it’s helpful to have a list.
 I’ve never found rating my mood to be all that useful (read why I hate the 1-10 mood rating scale), but I do like to keep track of the mix of emotions that I’m experiencing.
-I came up with this colour-coded list in my bullet journal, so each day I record a mood rating plus the coloured letters to represent the emotions I’m feeling.
+I came up with this colour-coded list in my bullet journal, so each day I record a mood rating plus the coloured letters to represent each emotion that I’m feeling.